FredericPuente/Applications/README.md

 # Applications
-Anything related with Applications with Powershell
+Anything related with Applications and Powershell